GrinPlusPlus/GrinPlusPlus/README.md

 6. ```cmake -G "Visual Studio 15 2017 Win64" ..```
 7. ```cmake --build . --config <CONFIG>```

-Once your code is built, you can just open Server.exe from your bin folder.
+Once your code is built, you can just open GrinNode.exe from your bin folder.